AhmedN11/EgyBest-Automatic-Downloader/EGYBEST/README.md

 </p>

-### How update Edge WebDriver (in case it doesn't work) :
+### How update Edge WebDriver (in case it stops working) :

 - First of all, you have to make sure that your browser is up to date.

-- Then, go to [Edge webdriver page](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) and download the latest webdriver according to which browser you have (Stable/Beta/...)
+- Then, go to [Edge webdriver page](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) and download the latest webdriver according to which browser you have (Stable/Beta/...).
+The same goes to [Chrome](https://chromedriver.chromium.org/downloads).

 ![ ](https://i.imgur.com/88aUNr2.png)